namdiana/MetaLung--data-augmentation-method-for-lung-cancer-segmentation/README.md

 The dataset is a combination of original Kazakstani data with an open-source LIDC-IDRI dataset [5].
 The dataset for training and evaluating models could be available [6].

+## Lung and vessel segmentation
+We used [7] for lung and vessel segmentation.
+Lung segmentation has not been evaluated separately and is not checked manually by the doctor.

 ## References

 <br>[1] [U-Net: Convolutional networks for biomedical image segmentation](https://arxiv.org/abs/1505.04597)